 - 1. be financially cleared - 2. be academically cleared with SAP (satisfactory academic progress) clear and to attempt to make up as many hours prior to starting the LOA. - 3.
-Request permission and await approval for the Leave of Absence period.
-If request is verbal, it must be followed up with written documentation or notes in the file.
+Request permission, provide documentation and await approval for the Leave of Absence period.